dreamfactorysoftware/dreamfactory-book-v2/content/en/docs/Installing and Configuring DreamFactory/_index.md

 ### Using the SAP PHP Extension

-A few years ago SAP released their own native SQL Anywhere PHP extension, with little background information regarding why this extension should be used in preference of PHP's PDO-based approach.
-To be clear, DreamFactory does *not* support the SAP PHP modules; instead we rely upon PHP's longstanding support for SQL Anywhere via the PDO and PDO_DBLIB extensions.
+A few years ago SAP released their own native SQL Anywhere PHP extension, with little background information regarding why this extension should be used in preference of PHP's PDO-based approach. **To be clear, DreamFactory does not support the SAP PHP modules**; instead we rely upon PHP's longstanding support for SQL Anywhere via the PDO and PDO_DBLIB extensions.

 That said, we recognize you might wish to use PHP to interact with a SQL Anywhere database outside of the DreamFactory-generated APIs and so because documentation on this matter is so woefully lacking we thought it might be useful to include some guidance on the matter for the benefit of all PHP users.
 To configure and test this module within your *custom* PHP application (not DreamFactory), follow these instructions: